Quantum Techniques for Stochastic Mechanics: Example of the deficiency zero theorem

 In our example, this theorem says there's just one positive equilibrium $(x_1,x_2)$ in each line

 We can find it by setting the time derivatives to zero:

 Solving these, we get

 So, these are our equilibrium solutions.
 It's easy to verify that indeed, there's one of these in each stoichiometric compatibility class $x_1 + 2x_2 = c$.
-And the zero deficiency theorem also tells us that any sufficiently nearby solution that starts in the same class will approach this equilibrium as $t \to \infty$.
+And the deficiency zero theorem also tells us that any sufficiently nearby solution that starts in the same class will approach this equilibrium as $t \to \infty$.
 This partially explains what we saw before in our graphs.
 It shows that in the case $\alpha = \beta = 1$, any solution that starts by \emph{nearly} having

 will actually have

 But in fact, in this example we don't even need to start \emph{near} the equilibrium for our solution to approach the equilibrium!